mohit2708/study/python/python/7_oops/2_oops_class.md

 * **Example:-** Email is a class and headding, particiant, attachment is object

 #### Define a class
-* To define a class in Python, you use the class keyword followed by the class name and a colon.
+* We use the class keyword followed by the class name and a colon.
 The following example defines a Person class:
 ```python
 class Person:
     pass
 ```
-* By convention, you use capitalized names for classes in Python.
-If the class name contains multiple words, you use the CamelCase format, for example SalesEmployee.
+* If the class name contains multiple words, you use the CamelCase format, for example SalesEmployee.
 * When printing out the person object, you’ll see its name and memory address:
 ```python
 class Person: